 If you’re considering relocating to any new city, it could be a very discouraging task.
 However, it could also be a positive experience if you are willing to get to know the city before actually living in Aurora, Illinois.
 With useful information like crime, cost of living, education, employment and other key data points, finding the best places to live in Aurora and in the areas around Aurora is a much easier task.

-Aurora has a livability score of 71 out of 100 and is ranked #209 in Illinois and #8,929 in the USA.
-There are seven total categories that create the livability score.
-Aurora scores well for amenities (A+), crime (B) and housing (B+).
-There is at least one category that did not score well in Aurora.
-The following was graded with a discouraging score: weather (F) and education (F).
+Aurora has a livability score of 71/100 and is ranked #209 in Illinois and #8,929 in the USA.
+If we explore each of the categories individually, we see that Aurora ranks well for amenities (A+), crime (B) and housing (B+).
+On a more negative note, Aurora does not have favorable ranks for the following: weather (F) and education (F).
 If we take a look at the data, we can find out why.